paguasmar/paguasmar.github.io/README.md

 ### Data Engineer - [https://www.carpe.io/](https://www.carpe.io/), PT
 #### November 2022 - Present
 Carpe Data leverages social media, online content, and other forms of alternative data to gain a deeper insight into the risk of insuring companies and individuals.
-- Automated multiple data pipelines with over 50TB of data and over 70 steps using Airflow, which ran in parallel.
+- Automated multiple Spark data pipelines with over 50TB of data and over 70 steps using Airflow, which ran in parallel.
 This automation saved the company money, as manual queuing of each step on AWS was no longer necessary.
-- Architected and implemented a scalable 10TB data pipeline orchestration system.
+- Architected and implemented a scalable 10TB Spark data pipeline orchestration system.
 - Built new data pipeline steps and respective integration and unit tests in Scala to integrate new data sources into a 40TB pipeline.

     Airflow, Python, AWS EMR and Github.